Hilsonxhero/laravel-elastic-vision/docs/mapping.md

 ## Using the model

-Below is an example of a Post model generated with `php artisan make:model Post` in Laravel 8 and modified for Laravel Scout with the Searchable trait and the Explored interface for Explorer's mapping using the model.
+Below is an example of a Post model generated with `php artisan make:model Post` in Laravel 8 and modified for Laravel Scout with the Searchable trait and the Explored interface for ElasticVision's mapping using the model.
 If you use the configuration method described above you will still need the trait, but not the interface.

 ```php